 Welcome to the Inanimate Objects FAQ and articles directory.
 Here’s your chance to learn the secrets to making custom figures of your very own.
 If your question is not answered on this page, ask Casimir.

-Q: What is styrene?
+Q: What is a Dremel box?

 Who is Casimir?
 Cason Pilliod’s background lies in theatrical and film design.
 He received his Bachelors in theatre design from Southwestern University in Georgetown, Texas.
 While there, he interned on the set of “Sesame Street” in New York, where he constructed props for puppets, prepared puppets for the camera, and generally assisted the puppeteers.
 Further design work includes props and sets for Austin area children’s theatres (“Outlaw Puss in Cowboy Boots,” “Tales of a Fourth Grade Nothing”), as well as local film productions (“Home Fries”).
 Cason has also appeared in numerous films and commercials as a Swing dancer, and co-founded the (now defunct) Swing dance troupe Hop Up.
 Following a position at Microsoft in Dallas and a stint in real estate, Cason now works for a national publisher of educational media as a production artist.